Mugovinius/Online-Eyewear-Website/README.md

 # Eyewear Online Shop

-This is the Group 10 end of semester project.
-It involves a platform to buy eyewear products online.
+This is an e-commerce website that involves a platform to buy eyewear products online.

 ## Requirements
 '''